ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Sprite.rst

 |

+.. _sdk_qtquick_sprite_frameDuration-prop:

 +--------------------------------------------------------------------------+
 |        \ frameDuration : int                                             |
 +--------------------------------------------------------------------------+

 Duration of each frame of the animation.
 Values below 0 are invalid.

-If `frameRate </sdk/apps/qml/QtQuick/Sprite#frameRate-prop>`__ is valid then it will be used to calculate the duration of the frames.
+If :ref:`frameRate <sdk_qtquick_sprite#frameRate-prop>` is valid then it will be used to calculate the duration of the frames.
 If not, and frameDuration is valid, then frameDuration will be used.
 Otherwise duration is used.

 |

+.. _sdk_qtquick_sprite_frameDurationVariation-prop:

 +--------------------------------------------------------------------------+
 |        \ frameDurationVariation : int                                    |